 #9 – Associate Degree in Communication

 HR professionals need to have excellent communication skills.
 They are often the first point of contact for applicants and new employees.
 Earning an associate degree in communications gives future HR professionals a strong foundation in effective communication.
-A background in communication gives students the skills needed to effectively communicate to new hires, share benefits information, conduct performance reviews, and complete on the job training activities.
-Associate degree communication courses cover areas like social media content production, problem solving, and industry standards.
-Specialized communication coursework may be offered in organizational communication or public speaking, mass media and social media.
-Some programs feature an internship opportunity that gives students valuable hands on training.
+A background in communication gives students the skills needed to effectively communicate with new hires, share benefits information, conduct performance reviews, and complete on the job training activities.
+Associate degree communication courses cover areas like social media content production, problem-solving, and industry standards.
+Specialized communication coursework may be offered in organizational communication or public speaking, mass media, and social media.
+Some programs feature an internship opportunity that gives students valuable hands-on training.
 Most programs take two years to complete and are offered on-campus.
 Employers typically list communication skills as one of their top requirements for applicants.
 Communication and media occupations are expected to grow by 11% through 2026 faster than average for other professions, according to the BLS.

 - Central Penn College -Communication Studies Associate Degree, A.A.